 Trackers: I love having several different trackers to help with my training.
 Plus, it’s been fun tracking my mileage and feeling pride in my fitness improvement (I rode a total of 300 miles in 2016 and more than 1,500 miles last year.
 My goal is to ride more this year!).
 I’ve discovered there are many opinions from cyclists on the best trackers but I’ve used Garmin for years (long before I bought a road bike).
 It was confusing with so many on the market so when my friend said he really liked his Garmin, I stuck with the brand I know best.
 I bought an Edge 520 shortly after I bought my road bike, and since it functions on GPS, I can switch between my two bikes.
 I’m happy I purchased my Garmin bike speed sensor as it’s able to track my speed and distance while on my bike trainer.
 This has helped with interval training and motivated me to keep consistent with overall training.
 I also have a cadence sensor, which tracks pedal revolutions per minute.
 Knowing your cadence can help improve cycling efficiency, lower strain on your muscles (and less pressure on my left leg), and enable you to pedal faster and longer.

 Jerseys: I didn’t realize the various fits for cycling jerseys until I tried a few that didn’t fit all that comfortably (performance, race, baggy fit and more).
 I also discovered that I don’t really like relaxed as the material tends to flap and cause drafts to come up between the material/my skin (sometimes makes me chilly).
 This is an example of doing what works for you – I was sure I would prefer a relaxed style, but discovered I prefer a close-fitting style (and found some to be really slimming!
 Let’s be real, we all think about it).
 There are hundreds of different jerseys on the market – promoting everything from countries to breweries to sports teams to national parks and more.
 Plus long, short and no sleeves.
 Whew!
 Many of my jerseys are from LIVESTRONG events, who often partners with Primal Wear.
 These have been a comfortable fit for me.
-I recently discovered Solidarity Cycling, a new company that partners with female artists to create some beautiful jerseys for female cyclists.
+I recently discovered Solidarity Cycling, a new company that partners with female artists to create some beautiful jerseys (and shorts) for female cyclists.
 I love their super soft, pretty jerseys! (stay tuned for more on this great company.)

 Sun sleeves: Not many cyclists I’ve met like these but I’m obsessed with sun protection.
 These simple slip on sleeves protect my arms from the sun (SPF 50+) and provide a layer of warmth when riding on cool days.
 The sleeves come in varying colors and thickness.
 I prefer white to help reflect while on the road, and reflect the sun rather than absorb the warmth as black sometimes does.